 We collect, store, use, retain, disclose, transfer and otherwise process a significant amount of confidential, sensitive and personal information from and about our actual and potential patients and our employees, including tax information, patient health information and payroll data.
 In addition to internal resources, we rely on third-party service providers in providing our services, including to provide continual maintenance and enhancements and security of any protected data.
 Such third-party service providers have access to confidential, sensitive and personal information about our patients and employees, and some of these service providers in turn subcontract with other third-party service providers.
 Our business also supports the use of EVV to collect visit submission information through our delivery of home health services.
 In order to comply with current and future state and federal regulations around EVV use, we utilize several different vendors.
 In states with an "open" model, we are able to choose our preferred EVV vendor.
 In states mandating the EVV vendor, a "closed" system, we utilize whichever vendor the state has mandated.
 In both cases, we have built interfaces between the EVV vendor and the patient accounting system utilized in the respective branch location.
 To the extent that our EVV vendors fail to support these processes, our internal operations could be negatively affected.
 Through contractual provisions and third-party risk management processes, we take steps to require that our service providers, and their subcontractors, protect our confidential, sensitive and personal information.
-However, due to the size and complexity of our technology platform and services, the amount of confidential, sensitive and personal information that we store and the number of patients, employees and third-party service providers with access to confidential, sensitive and personal information, we are potentially vulnerable to a variety of intentional and inadvertent cybersecurity attacks and other security-
+However, due to the size and complexity of our technology platform and services, the amount of confidential, sensitive and personal information, we are potentially vulnerable to a variety of intentional and inadvertent cybersecurity attacks and other security-related incidents and threats, which could result in a material adverse effect on our business, financial position, results of operations and liquidit